Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 ### All possible groups

 We will look only at players who actively play strategies (fans of strategies who answered 7 or more to the corresponding question).
-They are the majority in the survey, see the filter "Play strategies: actively [7..10]".
+They are the majority in the survey, see the filter `Play strategies: actively [7..10]`.

-`Casual` players were excluded almost immediately — this is the smallest group (compared to `Hard` and `Core`) and is iterpreted more as "all the rest".
+I excluded `Casual` players almost immediately — this is the smallest group (compared to `Hard` and `Core`) and is iterpreted more as "all the rest".
 Plus, making a game for both `Hard` and `Casual` players at the same time is difficult, and hardcore players are much more interesting, especially in terms of working with the community.

 As a result, we have 8 groups.